GaelGirodon/ci-badges-action/README.md

 - **Deno**: `deno test --junit-path=report.xml`
 - **PHPUnit**: `phpunit --log-junit report.xml`

-The number of tests and failures will be extracted from top-level `<testsuite>` tags, from all matching and valid report files.
+The number of tests (total, failed and skipped) will be extracted from top-level `<testsuite>` tags, from all matching and valid report files.

 ➡️ `{repo}-[{ref}-]junit-tests.json`